Python API

 The nonobligatory parameters (

-) will be explained throughout the tutorial.
+log, transform and threshold) and the object attributes (expression_data and tissue_specificity) will be explained throughout the tutorial.

 Tissue-specificity metrics